In this article:

 Sometimes things go wrong and a check in on the app may be incorrect.
 Here are some guidelines to help navigate some of the different scenarios.

-- User checked into the wrong beer/beer belongs to another brewery
+- User checked into the wrong drink belonging to another brand

-- If a user has checked into the wrong beer we may be able to take steps if the error can be reasonably confirmed by:
+- If a user has checked into the wrong drink we may be able to take steps if the error can be reasonably confirmed by:

 - The user’s check-in photo